Blog: Streaming Platform Development Cost: SaaS Vs Custom Solutions for 2026

 The hybrid pattern: ship SaaS, escape to custom

-For most products that aren’t latency-bound, the smart 2026 pattern is hybrid: ship the MVP on SaaS to validate, instrument the participant-minute curve, and re-platform to custom on the month you cross the breakpoint.
-Done well, this lets you avoid both extremes — the “custom too early” trap that burns cash on infrastructure for 200 users, and the “SaaS forever” trap that bleeds margin once revenue scales.
+For most products that aren’t latency-bound, the smart 2026 pattern is hybrid: ship the MVP on SaaS to validate, instrument the participant-minute and delivery curves, and re-platform to custom on the month you cross the breakpoint.
+Done well, this avoids both extremes: the “custom too early” trap that burns cash on infrastructure for 200 users, and the “SaaS forever” trap that bleeds margin once revenue scales.

-The architectural trick: pick a SaaS whose APIs map cleanly to a custom replacement.
-LiveKit Cloud → LiveKit OSS is the cleanest path because the SDK is identical.
-Mux → AWS Elemental + custom playback is the cleanest VOD path.
-Vimeo OTT → custom is painful and slow because Vimeo’s catalogue is closed.
+The architectural trick is to pick a SaaS whose APIs map cleanly to a custom replacement.
+LiveKit Cloud to LiveKit OSS is the cleanest path because the SDK is identical.
+Mux to AWS Elemental plus custom playback is the cleanest VOD path.
+Vimeo OTT to custom is painful and slow because Vimeo’s catalogue is closed.
+For an at-a-glance SaaS-alternative map, see our Daily.co alternatives breakdown.

 Vendor selection: how to spot a streaming-platform specialist

 Most generalist agencies will quote a streaming platform development cost number from a dashboard template.
 Specialists do something different.
-The buyer’s test we use when we’re on the other side of the table:
+Here’s the buyer’s test we use when we’re on the other side of the table:

 Ask for shipped client URLs at scale.
-The vendor should be able to point at a live streaming product handling at least 100k pp-min/month.
+The vendor should point at a live streaming product handling at least 100k pp-min/month.
 If they can’t, they’re going to learn on your codebase.

 Ask for a CDN cost negotiation story.
-Anyone can point at Cloudfront list pricing.
-A specialist has actual quotes from at least two CDNs, knows what 30–50% volume discount looks like, and has a written exit plan for migrating providers.
+Anyone can point at CloudFront list pricing.
+A specialist has actual quotes from at least two CDNs, knows what a 30–50% volume discount looks like, and has a written exit plan for migrating providers.

 Ask about WHIP, LL-HLS, and DRM in the same sentence.
 If the answer doesn’t reference RFC 9725, FFmpeg WHIP, CMAF packaging, and Widevine/Fairplay license servers without prompting, it’s a 2023 mental model.